filteredwaterdev/true-ai-export/README.md

 in.

 This is a reasonable approach to reducing browser memory usage and improving scroll performance on the user's local machine.

-It was shipped without solving transcript portability first.
+However, it was shipped without solving transcript portability first.
 And it silently broke the most fundamental text operation available on any computing platform: select, copy to clipboard, paste.